kgrewee/roobie/docs/getting-started/setup.md

 ```

 ## Option 2: Bundle with internal themes
-Internal themes aren't bad, but you're stuck with the Roobie default light and dark themes unless you override variables in your CSS.
-For some people this better than maintaining their own theme files.
+If you use internal themes, you will have to override Roobie default light and dark theme variables to change the default themes.
+Sometimes this better than maintaining your own theme files.
 Our theme variables may change in the future versions.
-You can still create your own themes while keeping the Roobie light and dark defaults.
+You can create your own themes alongside Roobie light and dark defaults.
 See [Custom Themes](/getting-started/themes?id=custom-themes).
 ### HTML
 ```html
 <head>